Scott Schweitzer: Professional career

 Schweitzer began his professional career in France in 1993 and 1994, where he played for Stade Brestois 29 and En Avant Guingamp of the French Third Division.
 Upon his return from France, Schweitzer played for one season (1995) with the Atlanta Ruckus of the American Professional Soccer League (the forerunner to the A-League) before moving on to the Carolina Dynamo of the United Soccer Leagues in 1996.
 In 1997, Schweitzer was named to the USL-1 First Team.

 Schweitzer moved to the Rochester Rhinos of USL-1 in 1998.
 During his time with the Rhinos, Schweitzer won three USL-1 championships (1998, 2000, 2001) and one U.S. Open Cup title (1999).
 On a personal level, he was named to the USL-1 First Team four times while with the Rhinos, and twice was named First Division Defender of the Year.

 After six seasons with Rochester, Schweitzer left to join the rival Syracuse Salty Dogs in 2004.
-Following the suspension of the Syrcause franchise at the end of the season, Schweitzer followed Salty Dogs head coach Laurie Calloway back to Rochester, playing one final season with the Rhinos in 2005, when he served as team captain.
+Following the suspension of the Syracuse franchise at the end of the season, Schweitzer followed Salty Dogs head coach Laurie Calloway back to Rochester, playing one final season with the Rhinos in 2005, when he served as team captain.
 After the season, the team named him to their all-time Rhinos squad in celebration of the franchise's tenth anniversary.
 Schweitzer retired from professional soccer at the end of the 2005 campaign.

 Indoor soccer

 In addition to his outdoor play, Schweitzer was also a professional indoor soccer player.
 He played eight seasons for the Cleveland Crunch of the National Professional Soccer League (NPSL) (and later MISL).
 He was named to the NPSL All-Rookie Team in the 1994–95 and was also named the Crunch's Rookie of the Year.
 Schweitzer was a four-time NPSL All-Star, and won two league championships with the Crunch; in 1996 and 1999 where he scored the game-winning goal in what would prove to be the final NPSL championship game.
-In 2004-05, Schweitzer played one season with the Baltimore Blast of the MISL.
+In 2004–05, Schweitzer played one season with the Baltimore Blast of the MISL.

 Coaching career

 After his retirement as a player, Schweitzer took a job as a full-time coach and director of Next Level Academy in Morrisville, North Carolina He also served as an assistant coach of the Raleigh Elite PDL squad for the 2006 season.

 On October 11, 2006, Schweitzer was introduced as the first head coach of the Carolina RailHawks, a USL-1 expansion franchise that will start play in 2007.
 The RailHawks job is Schweitzer's first as a head coach of a professional soccer team.
 In October 2008, the RailHawks announced that Schweitzer would no longer continue as head coach.
-During his two years as coach of Carolina, he took the team to a 24-24-24.
+During his two years as coach of Carolina, he took the team to a 24–24–24.